HKdigital/docker-image--debian-slim/README.md

 This command will create a docker container, run the default CMD `/srv/run.sh` inside the container and remove the container when the script finishes.

 By default `/srv/run.sh` will execute the command "sleep infinity", so it won't finish.
-Press ctrl-c to quit the script and srop and remove the container.
+Press ctrl-c to quit the script and to stop and remove the container.

 ## Run a bash shell inside the container